parsiya/looking-glass/README.md

 ### Request/Response with a specific response header
 Like ms-cv, correlation ID and so on.
 Helps the blue team.

+### Filter by Referer
+What are all the requests that have originated from a specific page.

+### Sec-whatever Headers
+Figure out which ones are populated if the action was a user action and what the value is.
+Credit where you learned from, another student in the Burp course.

 ## More Complex

 ### OpenAPI
 Need processing on the client.
 Show a picture of the mapping from HTTP request/response to OpenAPI.